aphalo/photobiologySun/README.md

 ## Installation

-Installation of the most recent stable version from CRAN:
+Installation of the most recent stable version from CRAN (source and binaries available):

 ``` r
 install.packages("photobiologySun")
 ```

-Installation of the current unstable version from R-Universe CRAN-like
+Installation of the current unstable version from R-Universe CRAN-like repository (source and binaries available):
-repository:

 ``` r
 install.packages('photobiologySun',